 In combination, these traits affect walking, talking, feeding, and learning skills.
 No impact on life expectancy has been found.
 Currently there is no single “cure”.

 The parents of children with PACS1 created this site to provide information on this rare syndrome and to provide resources to newly diagnosed families.
-If you have any questions please contact your primary care physician or PACS1information@gmail.com
+If you have any questions please contact a geneticist, your primary care physician or PACS1information@gmail.com